John Wycliffe: Career in education

-Wycliffe completed his arts degree at Merton College as a junior fellow in 1356.
+In 1356, Wycliffe completed his bachelor of arts degree at Merton College as a junior fellow.
 That same year he produced a small treatise, The Last Age of the Church.
-In the light of the virulence of the plague that had subsided seven years previously, Wycliffe's studies led him to the opinion that the close of the 14th century would mark the end of the world.
-While other writers viewed the plague as God's judgment on sinful people, Wycliffe saw it as an indictment of an unworthy clergy.
-The mortality rate among the clergy had been particularly high, and those who replaced them were, in his opinion, uneducated or generally disreputable.
+In the light of the virulence of the plague, which had subsided seven years previously, Wycliffe's studies led him to the opinion that the close of the 14th century would mark the end of the world.
+While other writers viewed the plague as God's judgement on sinful people, Wycliffe saw it as an indictment of an unworthy clergy.
+The mortality rate among the clergy had been particularly high and those who replaced them were, in his opinion, uneducated or generally disreputable.

-He was Master of Balliol College in 1361.
-In this same year, he was presented by the college to the parish of Fillingham in Lincolnshire, which he visited rarely during long vacations from Oxford.
+In 1361, he was Master of Balliol College in Oxford.
+That year he was presented by the college to the parish of Fillingham in Lincolnshire, which he visited rarely during long vacations from Oxford.
 For this he had to give up the headship of Balliol College, though he could continue to live at Oxford.
 He is said to have had rooms in the buildings of The Queen's College.
-In 1362 he was granted a prebend at Aust in Westbury-on-Trym, which he held in addition to the post at Fillingham.
+In 1362, he was granted a prebend at Aust in Westbury-on-Trym, which he held in addition to the post at Fillingham.